ksandom/mass/docs/install.md

 Here are the sources available right now:

-Here are the sources I plan to have available:
+Here are the sources I plan to have available --help=import:

-* AWS (I'm using a company specific one at the moment.
-I'll write a generic one when I get a chance.)
+* AWS --help=AWS
-* /etc/hosts
+* /etc/hosts --help=Hosts --importFromHostsFile
-* .ssh/config
+* .ssh/config # TODO
-* /etc/ssh/ssh_config
+* /etc/ssh/ssh_config # TODO

 ### Templates
 As of this writing, there are two templates.
 When ever there are more, they will be made available in the templates-available folder.
 If you'd like to make your own, see creatingATemplate.md.